 Just then a woman, older than myself, and her daughter rounded the corner catching the last moments of our shenanigans, I smiled and probably blushed.
 She then shot a horrible look in my direction and proceeded to literally lift her nose into the air before passing me in the aisle.

+Though it wasn’t my first time feeling judged for my parenting it was one of the strangest reasons to date.
 We are all winging it.
 There is no guide, no written list of rules, no golden advice that works for everyone.
-All of us, mothers, fathers, step-parents, adoptive parents … We are all just doing our best to raise good kids and have fun doing it.
+All of us, mothers, fathers, step-parents, adoptive parents and guardians, are doing our best to raise good kids and have fun doing it.